The Federal Work Study Program Overview

 Federal Work-Study is a federally funded financial aid job program.
 To be eligible you must be matriculated and enrolled in an undergraduate, and have been awarded work study by the Office of Financial Aid.
 Eligibility is based on need as determined by the Free Application for Federal Student Aid (FAFSA) and meet Geneseo's FAFSA filing deadline.
 Work-study funds are limited and are awarded to the extent that funding permits.

 Notification of a work study award is made through an award letter or email from the Office of Financial Aid.
-Students can log on to Knightweb to check their financial aid awards to see if work study is included in their aid package.
+Students can go to MyGeneseo.edu and click on the Financial Aid Dashboard to check their financial aid awards to see if work study is included in their aid package.
 If a work study award is not listed, it means either you are not eligible or funding has been depleted.
 Work study is not a grant or loan program, it may not be used to defer college charges.
 Funds are earned for hours worked at the rate of pay that is set for your job.

 - The Office of Financial Aid notifies eligible new students about the job application process.

 - Supervisors review the applications and may contact students to request interviews.
 Supervisors will determine who is hired and will notify the student and Office of Financial Aid.